 Miso paste is a fermented soy bean paste that’s used a lot in Japanese cooking.
 It’s made by fermenting steamed soy beans with salt, grains (usually rice or barley) and koji, a type of fungus.
 But don’t let that put you off – it’s a phenomenal way to add flavour to meat, fish and more.
 And miso soup – simply diluting some paste in hot water – is a soul-reviving hug in a bowl!

 There are so many different varieties of miso paste, and it’s all down to their texture, how long they’re fermented for, colour and so on.
-The most popular imported varieties are white (otherwise known as shiro miso) and red/brown (aka miso).
+The most popular imported varieties are white (otherwise known as shiro miso) and red/brown (or ‘aka miso’).

-Miso has a long shelf life – if you follow the storage instructions, of course.
+Miso paste has a long shelf life – if you follow the storage instructions.
 I tend to keep mine in the fridge, and I also like to press a small piece of baking or parchment paper on to the top of the miso paste to give it another layer of protection from oxidation.
 Also, I recommend only using clean utensils when you scoop a bit of paste out the pot so that you don’t contaminate it.

 Miso paste is widely available from supermarkets – you’d typically find it near other Japanese ingredients in most grocery stores.
 If not, you’ll definitely find it at your nearest Asian grocer, or online.

 I’m a big fan of the umami flavour that miso brings to a dish, so I’ve got quite a few miso recipes up my sleeve.
 Try this selection for starters…